orbs-network/orbs-spec/behaviors/services/state-storage.md

 #### Return the values
 * If requested contract name does not exist in storage, fail.
 * Otherwise, respond with the values from the state store.
-* For any requested key not stored return the zero value (an empty byte array)
+* For any requested key not stored return an empty byte array. (implies null value / integer `0` value)

 &nbsp;
 ## `GetStateStorageBlockHeight` (method)